dylanbarrett-analytics/dylanbarrett-analytics/README.md

 # Hi, I'm Dylan Barrett
 **Aspiring Data Analyst**

-I'm passionate about uncovering insights through data.
-I recently completed a **Customer Churn Analysis** project using Excel and Tableau, which follows my previous two projects that used PostgreSQL.
-I'm working on a portfolio of real-world projects designed to highlight business-relevant insights, clean visuals, and structured storytelling.
+I'm passionate about uncovering insights through data to help solve real-world business problems.
+I'm building a portfolio of projects that use SQL, Excel, and Tableau to explore aspects such as customer behavior, churn, and operational trends.
+My focus is on delivering structured storytelling, clean visuals, and analysis that professional decision-makers can understand at a glance.

 ## 💡 Skills:
 - SQL (Data Preparation & Exploration)